Zeinat Sedki: Biography

-Zeinat Zedki was born Zeinab Mohamed Mosaad the May 4, 1912 in Alexandria, Egypt.
+Zeinat Sedki was born Zeinab Mohamed Mosaad the May 4, 1912 in Alexandria, Egypt.
 She married a much older man at the age of 15 after her father forced her to drop out of school.
 She divorced a year later. after the death of her father, she began her career as a belly dancer, and joined an association of artists in the early 1930s.
 She ran away from home and joined a comedy theater troupe formed by Naguib el-Rihani where she performed a range of successful plays, among which was The Egyptian Pound (el Guineih el Masrî) in 1931.
 El-Rihani gave her the stage name Zeinat Sedki instead of her birth name Zeinab Mohamed Saad.

 She made her film debut in 1934 film by Mario Volpe The Accusation. she credited her breakthrough to the movie “His Highness Wants to Marry” (1936).
 In this film, she plays the role of a maid of rural origin.
 She will later resume the same role on the boards in a theatrical adaptation written by Naguib el-Rihani and Badie Khairy.
 At the end of her career, she started having financial problems and started to sell her furniture in order to cover her expenses.
 In 1976, former Egyptian President Mohamed Anwar el-Sadat gave her an award at The Art Feast and granted her an exceptional pension.